Introduction to project management overview

 Project coordinator vs project manager

 A project coordinator is responsible for the day-to-day progress of the project.
 He facilitates the communication between stakeholders and removes friction from processes and workflows.
+He makes stuff move smoother.

 Usually, a project coordinator has a clear and accurate understanding of all aspects of the project and undertakes many executive tasks.
 However, he’s not limited to those.
+The reason coordinators are so valuable is that they enable project managers to focus on more important aspects of the project management process, without neglecting its execution or the support of the team members.

 A lot of project managers went through the role of project coordinator before leading their own projects.